-In partnership with Children’s National Hospital (Children’s National), the 32,000-square foot facility will be located at the new Children’s National Research & Innovation Campus.
+In partnership with Children’s National Hospital (Children’s National), the 32,000-square foot facility is located at the new Children’s National Research & Innovation Campus.
 This Children’s National expansion is set on a nearly 12-acre portion of the former Walter Reed Army Medical Center campus in the nation’s capital.
 This collaboration marks the second time the Johnson & Johnson Family of Companies and Children’s National have teamed up to emphasize the importance of investing in the health and well-being of babies and children around the world.

 Its proximity to federal research institutions and agencies, universities, and academic research centers aims to enable the new Children’s National campus to leverage the rich ecosystem of public and private sectors to help bolster biohealth, medical device, and life science innovation.

 Biotech Incubator for CBRN and Infectious Diseases in Washington, DC

-First introduced in conjunction with the launch of the JLABS site opening in Washington, D.C., JLABS @ Washington, DC serves as the hub for Blue Knight.
-Created in collaboration with the Biomedical Advanced Research and Development Authority (BARDA), a component of the Office of the Assistant Secretary for Preparedness and Response in the U.S. Department of Health and Human Services, Blue Knight is a collaboration dedicated to and aimed at anticipating health security threats, activating the global innovation community, and amplifying science and technological advancements with the aim to prepare for and respond to our rapidly evolving global health environment.
+First introduced in conjunction with the launch of the Johnson & Johnson Innovation - JLABS ('JLABS') site opening in Washington, D.C., JLABS @ Washington, DC serves as the hub for Blue Knight.
+Created in collaboration with the Biomedical Advanced Research and Development Authority (BARDA), a component of the Office of the Assistant Secretary for Preparedness and Response in the U.S. Department of Health and Human Services, Blue Knight is dedicated to anticipating potential health security threats, activating the global innovation community, and amplifying science and technological advancements with the aim to prepare for and respond to our rapidly evolving global health environment.

 As we continue to combat 21st century health threats and emerging infectious diseases, the path to better prepared, protected, and healthy individuals, families, and communities may rely on unlocking the collective power of the global community.

-Through expert programming and residency opportunities, Blue Knight aims to stimulate innovation and incubation of technologies to improve health security and our nation’s response to health security threats and emerging infectious diseases.
+Through expert programming and residency opportunities, Blue Knight aims to stimulate the innovation and incubation of science and technologies that may improve health security and response by supporting companies focused on public health threats and emerging infectious diseases.